 Adaptive clothing is a specialized type of garment designed to help seniors, persons with disabilities, children with learning disabilities, or anyone who needs the assistance of caregivers when dressing up.

 These specialized garments exist not only to reduce the burden of dressing up for the physically impaired, but to boost one's confidence as well.
-A sense of self-reliance and independence is important for older adults.
-In fact, statistics show that more than 50% of those aged over 80 would rather live alone than hire the help of a caregiver or live in a senior facility.
+A sense of self-reliance and independence is important for older adults, regardless of whether they stay at home or live in a senior facility.

 Thankfully, there's a wide range of options when it comes to adaptive clothing for men and women.
 These include weighted vests, button-down shirts with magnet-equipped buttons, front-closing bras, pants with slits down the side, and seamless socks.